 Columbus calculated that Asia was 2,4000 miles West of Portugal however, he miscalculated because it is actually 10,000 miles away.

 The New World

-On October 12th, 1492 Columbus landed on a small island of the Bahamas.
+On October 12th, 1492, Columbus landed on a small Bahamas island.
 He named it San Salvador.

 The native people of the island came to the shore to see the ships.
-Columbus thought he has reached the Indies so he called the people Indians.
+Columbus thought he had reached the Indies, so he called the people Indians.

 This land Columbus discovered would soon be called the New World by Europeans.

 This New World Columbus discovered was also ready home to thousands of native people, also called indigenous people.

 Columbus went on and continued his journey he landed on Hispaniola which is known today as the Dominican Republic and Haiti.
 He also landed in Cuba which he believed was the mainland of Asia.
 He also landed on the American mainland.